Wollaton Clock Services - Clock Repair and Restoration Tel: 0115 913 0686

 We collect far more clocks than are actually brought in.
 We also deliver and set up in your home practically every pendulum clock we restore.
 This has proved to be very popular and removes the uncertainty of whether a customer can get the clock running as it should, by themselves.

-What happens to your clock.
+What happens to your clock or watch.

 Usually parts then have an initial clean in ultrasonic tanks for most parts. *Repair work is usually carried out next before finishing the cleaning process and final assembly / testing.